What is Safe Zone Training?

 The Learning Outcomes of the Safe Zone program are:

-- Participants will be able to articulate the differences between sex, gender, gender identity, gender expression and sexual orientation.
+- Participants will be able to articulate the differences between sex, gender identity, gender expression, sexual orientation, and romantic orientation.

 - Participants will be able to identify their own identities.